passagemath/passagemath/README.md

     Either refer for this to the [section on installation from source](https://doc.sagemath.org/html/en/installation/source.html) in the
     Sage Installation Manual for compilations of system packages that you can install.

+    The precise list of packages varies with the version of your distribution.
+If a package is not available and gives an error, just skip it and try again with the rest of the packages.

     When done, skip to step 7 (bootstrapping).

     Alternatively, follow the more fine-grained approach below.